MatiasLN/pB/README.md

 # pB

- A utiilty for backing up a Plex server
+A GUI program for backing up a Plex server